dexterR35/task-tracker-postgresql/NETBET_NFS_CUP_XL_SCENARIO.md

 ---

-## XII.
+## XIII.
 Legal Compliance & Terms and Conditions

 ### A. Cerințe Regulatorii